GatorSense/journal_club/README.md

 ## Contents

-- Papers
-- Meeting Notes
-- Resources
-- Schedule
+- Papers, Meeting Notes, and More: These resources are located in the respective semester directory (e.g., Fall_2023/).
+- Each semester directory contains a readme.md file with more details about that specific semester.

 ## Contact

-If you have any questions or suggestions, feel free to contact us on slack or through email.
+If you have any questions or suggestions, please don't hesitate to reach out to us via Slack or email.

 We're excited to have you as part of our journal club, and we look forward to meaningful discussions and collaborations!